 Update as of September 30: Vivo released a press render touting that it’s V20 series is equipped with Android 11 while a different section of the PR says it will get Android 11 in succession.
 After the folks at XDA Developers went through the device catalog on Google Play Console, it is clear that Vivo V20 arrives with Android 11-based FuntouchOS 11 beating recently launched Pixel 4a 5G and Pixel 5 being the first device to get Android 11 out-of-the-box.
 [Source]

 Update as of September 30: On the contrary to what Vivo’s PR touted, the Vivo V20 Pro comes with Android 10-based FuntouchOS 11.
 Although the Chinese manufacturer said that its V20 series comes with Android 11 and later said the series will get the Android 11 update in succession, Vivo V20 Pro is not on Android 11 as per the folks at the XDA Developers.
 [Source]

-Update as of December 7: As per the latest information that we have now, the Vivo V20 Pro 5G is now picking up Android 11-based update.
-The update weighs at 3.6GB has a build number PD2020F_EX_A_6.70.8 that brings various features on-board.
+Update as of December 7: As per the latest information that we have now, the Vivo V20 Pro 5G is now picking up an Android 11-based update.
+The update weighs at 3.6GB has a build number PD2020F_EX_A_6.70.8 that brings various features on board.
 [Source]